 - Pay attention to your personal hygiene.

-Botox® is a treatment given by injection into the skin.
-It is recommended for the treatment of hyperhydrosis and it has also been used for many years to treat muscle spasm affecting the eyes, face and neck.
-Botox® is also used to relieve muscle spasm in children with cerebral palsy.
+® Botox treatment involves injection into the skin.
+It is recommended for hyperhydrosis treatment and it has also been used for many years to treat muscle spasm affecting the eyes, face and neck. ® Botox treatment can also relieve muscle spasm in children with cerebral palsy.

-Botox® is a very pure preparation of a protein, botulinum toxin type A, obtained from the bacteria Clostridium botulinum grown under modern methods of cultivation.
-When small doses are injected into the skin, Botox® blocks the actions of the nerves that supply the eccrine glands; this prevents the glands from producing sweat.
-Botox® blocks the nerve endings but over about 6 – 12 weeks new nerve endings grow to replace them.
-This means that the effects of treatment last for several months but eventually they will wear off.
+® Botox is a very pure preparation of a protein, botulinum toxin type A, obtained from the bacteria Clostridium botulinum grown under modern methods of cultivation.
+When small doses are injected into the skin, the successful ® Botox treatment blocks the actions of the nerves that supply the eccrine glands; this prevents the glands from producing sweat. ® Botox blocks the nerve endings but over about 6 – 12 weeks new nerve endings grow to replace them.
+This means that the effects of ® Botox treatment last for several months but eventually they will wear off.

-Using a very fine needle, your doctor will inject a small amount (0.1 ml – 0.2 ml) of a solution of Botox® into 10 to 15 places about 1cm apart and spread evenly in each armpit.
+® Botox Treatment involves the use of a very fine needle.
+Your doctor will inject a small amount (0.1 ml – 0.2 ml) of a solution of ® Botox into 10 to 15 places about 1cm apart and spread evenly in each armpit.
 Sometimes a dye is used to show up the areas where sweating is greatest and where the injections should be placed.
 A course of treatment takes about 30 minutes.

 The needles used are very fine so most people experience only mild discomfort.
 It is unknown for pain relief to be required.

-You should notice some change for the better within a week of your treatment.
+You should notice some change for the better within a week of your Hyperhidrosis Treatment.

 The doctor will advise you about when to return for further treatment.

 The effects of Botox® wear off over a period of several months.
 If you decide not to have any further treatment there will be no lasting change in the areas treated.
-Sweating will gradually return to the level it was before you started treatment.
+The excessive sweating condition will gradually return to the level it was before you started the hyperhidrosis treatment.

-Every treatment has side effects in at least some patients.
-In clinical trials of the treatment of axillary hyperhidrosis with Botox®, 11% of patients reported a side effect.
+Excessive sweating treatments, as all treatments have side effects in at least some patients.
+In clinical trials of the treatment of axillary hyperhidrosis with ® Botox, 11% of patients reported a side effect.
 About 4,5% of patients experienced an increase in sweating in another part of the body.

-If any of these effects become troublesome or you notice other effects you think might be caused by your treatment, consult the doctor.
+If any of these effects become troublesome or you notice other effects you think might be caused by your excessive sweating treatments, please consult the doctor.

-You should not have Botox® if you have certain conditions and there are circumstances when you need to take special care.
+You should not have ® Botox treatments if you have certain conditions and there are circumstances when you need to take special care.
 You should tell your doctor:

 - If you are pregnant, thinking about becoming pregnant, or you are breast feeding